Twistronics: Characteristics

-Superconduction and Insulation
+Superconduction and insulation

 The theoretical predictions of superconductivity were confirmed by Pablo Jarillo-Herrero and his student Yuan Cao of MIT and colleagues from Harvard University and the National Institute for Materials Science in Tsukuba, Japan.
-In 2018 they verified that superconductivity existed in bilayer graphene where one layer was rotated by an angle of 1.1° relative to the other, forming a moiré pattern, at a temperature of 1.7 K. They created two bilayer devices that acted as an insulator instead of a conductor under a magnetic field.
+In 2018 they verified that superconductivity existed in bilayer graphene where one layer was rotated by an angle of 1.1° relative to the other, forming a moiré pattern, at a temperature of 1.7 K. They created two bilayer devices that acted as an insulator instead of a conductor without a magnetic field.
 Increasing the field strength turned the second device into a superconductor.

 A further advance in twistronics is the discovery of a method of turning the superconductive paths on and off by application of a small voltage differential.

 Heterostructures

 Experiments have also been done using combinations of graphene layers with other materials that form heterostructures in the form of atomically thin sheets that are held together by the weak Van der Waals force.
 For example, a study published in Science in July 2019 found that with the addition of a boron nitride lattice between two graphene sheets, unique orbital ferromagnetic effects were produced at a 1.17° angle, which could be used to implement memory in quantum computers.
 Further spectroscopic studies of twisted bilayer graphene revealed strong electron-electron correlations at the magic angle.